sohumh/sohumh.github.io/_pages/creativity.md

 permalink: /creativity/
 description: A growing collection of the puzzles that rack my brain and the games that I create to inspire.
 nav: true
-display_categories: [puzzles, game nights, cooperative games, competitive games]
+display_categories: [puzzles, game nights, riddles, cooperative games, competitive games]
 horizontal: false
 ---